 More and more practitioners are exploring Yin Yoga.
 This is a natural reaction to what has become an extremely yang health culture.
 Yin yoga is the relaxed practice of floor postures for three to five minutes at a time.
 A yin practice emphasizes the connective tissues of the hips, thighs, pelvis and lower spine.
 It prepares the body and mind for longer meditation practices.
 By drawing the student’s awareness away from the muscles and deeper into the bones a deep level of relaxed focus is achieved.

 This 30-hour intensive is a strong compliment for a current Yoga Teacher of any style or a spring board for the student who is ready to take the leap into a broader perspective and fuller appreciation of the practice of Yin Yoga.

-Joe Barnett is an experienced Guest Speaker and Master Teacher of Yin Yoga.
+Joe Barnett is an experienced Guest Speaker.
 Joe lives in the Unites States and lectures and speaks extensively throughout the United States, Europe and Canada.
 Joe is passionate about helping students to find their own natural alignment in yoga postures, particularly through Yin Yoga.
-Trained by Paul Grilley, the founder of Yin Yoga, and assistant Trainer at Paul’s trainings, Joe is uniquely qualified to bring this intensive to the Ottawa community.
+Trained by Paul Grilley, the founder of Yin Yoga, and assistant Trainer to Paul, Joe is uniquely qualified to bring this intensive to the Ottawa community.

 Dates and Times

-Weekend #1 – Part 1: Foundations: A Practice of Surrender
+Day 1 and 2: Foundations – A Practice of Surrender

 Yin Yoga is a very simple practice.
 We settle into an asana for 3-7 minutes and slowly relax our muscles to allow the deeper drier tissues (the connective tissues that wrap our muscles and make up our joint capsules) to be safely and therapeutically stretched, stimulated and strengthened.